Housing affordability is a top priority for the City of Victoria.

 - 60% of Victoria households are rented (compared to 51% in Vancouver and 34% regionally) (CRD Housing Demand Estimates 2018)

-- The current vacancy rate in Victoria is 0.7% - one of the lowest in the country (CMHC Fall Rental Report 2017)
+- The vacancy rate in Victoria remains very low at just 1.2% (CMHC Fall Rental Report 2018)

 - Affordable housing means housing that costs no more than 30% of household income before tax